 How can a human read a punch card?

 Most of the later punch cards printed at the top of the card what each card contained.
-So, for these cards you could examine the top of the card to see what was stored on the card.
-If an error was noticed on the card it would be re-printed.
-If no data was printed at the top of the card the human would need to know what number represented and then manually translate each column.
-If you are familiar with modern computers, this would be similar to knowing that binary " 01101000" and "01101001" are equal to "104" and "105", which in ASCII put together spells "hi".
+For these cards, you could examine the top of the card to see what was stored on the card.
+If an error was noticed on the card, it would be re-printed.
+If no data was printed at the top of the card, the human would need to know what number represented and manually translate each column.
+If you are familiar with modern computers, this would be similar to knowing that binary 01101000 and 01101001 are equal to 104 and 105, which in ASCII (American Standard Code for Information Interchange) put together spells hi.

 Punch cards are known to be used as early as 1725 for controlling textile looms.
+For example, Joseph Marie Jacquard used punch cards to create a self-portrait woven in silk in the 1800s.
 The cards were later used to store and search for information in 1832 by Semen Korsakov.
 Later in 1890, Herman Hollerith developed a method for machines to record and store information on punch cards to be used for the US census.
 He later formed the company we know as IBM.

 Why were punch cards used?

 Early computers could not store files like today's computers.
-So, if you wanted to create a data file or a program the only way to use that data with other computers was to use a punch card.
-After magnetic media was created and began to be cheaper punch cards stopped being used.
+If you wanted to create a data file or a program, the only way to use that data with other computers was to use a punch card.
+After magnetic media was created and began to be cheaper, punch cards stopped being used.

 Are punch cards still used?

-Punch cards were the primary method of storing and retrieving data in the early 1900s, and began being replaced by other storage devices in the 1960s and today are rarely used or found.
+Punch cards were the primary method of storing and retrieving data in the early 1900s.
+Other storage devices started replacing punch cards in the 1960s, and today, they are rarely used or found.